 Gathering by hand is more time consuming, but it does give you more control over the area to be gathered and the size of the gathers.
 Hand gathering is ideal for small areas or small articles of clothing.
 It is also useful for extremely heavy fabrics such as burlap or canvas that are hard to run through a domestic machine.

 How to Gather Fabric by Hand

 Step one: Thread 2 needles to use together to create two rows of parallel stitching.
 Use double thread and tie a knot at the end.
-(Read: how to thread a needle and tie a knot)

 The length of the thread needs to be longer than the required gathered length so there is room to pull up the thread and adjust the gathers.